CVE-2026-10016

 Remediation

-Compensating Controls: Utilize browser-based security policies or enterprise management tools to restrict potentially dangerous web content execution where possible.
+Compensating Controls: Utilize endpoint protection platforms (EPP) and browser-based security policies to restrict execution of untrusted scripts.

 Exploitation status